 For the status of study drug and study completion and reasons for discontinuation, the number and percentage of patients in each category will be provided.
 The denominator for the percentage calculation will be the total number of patients in the ITT Analysis Set corresponding to that column.
 In addition, a CONSORT flow diagram will be provided to depict the disposition.

-The following by-subject listings will be provided by subject identification (ID) number in ascending order to support the above summary tables:
+A by-subject listing with reasons for study drug or study discontinuation will be provided by subject identification (ID) number in ascending order to support the above summary table.